 “It’s a team effort,” Wolf said.
 “I’ll accept it, but only on behalf of everybody.”

-Kern County District Attorney Cynthia Zimmer and Assistant Public Defender Peter Kang attended the celebration, as well as leaders from each of the five prisons in Kern County.
+Kern County District Attorney Cynthia Zimmer and Assistant Public Defender Peter Kang attended the celebration.
+Also attending were leaders from each of the five prisons in Kern County.

-“CDCR greatly values our Kern County partners, including Judge Wolf, as we are all part of a system that each day works for the people of California,” Allison said.
-“One of the things we greatly value is the ongoing efforts to increase efficiencies in court proceedings through the use of video conferencing for some court proceedings, which was launched well before the pandemic.
-In fact, thanks to the strong foundation Judge Wolf built, we were able to quickly and efficiently pivot to videoconferencing during the pandemic in accordance with public health guidelines, protecting not only staff and incarcerated people, but also our communities.
+“CDCR greatly values our Kern County partners, including Judge Wolf.
+We are all part of a system that each day works for the people of California,” Allison said.
+“One of the things we greatly value is the ongoing efforts to increase efficiencies in court proceedings.
+(They are achieved) through the use of video conferencing for some court proceedings, which was launched well before the pandemic.
+In fact, thanks to the strong foundation Judge Wolf built, we were able to pivot to videoconferencing during the pandemic.
+This was in accordance with public health guidelines, protecting not only staff and incarcerated people, but also our communities.”

 More than 2,000 hearings have been held since the program began, saving more than 20,000 miles of travel and nearly 1,000 staff-hours.